jim60105/docker-whisperX/README.md

 # docker-whisperX

-This is a Docker image for [WhisperX](https://github.com/m-bain/whisperX): Automatic Speech Recognition with Word-Level Timestamps (and Speaker Diarization)
+This is the Docker image for [WhisperX: Automatic Speech Recognition with Word-Level Timestamps (and Speaker Diarization)](https://github.com/m-bain/whisperX)

 ## Building the Docker Image